ku-kom/ku_swiper/README.md

 Use some of the many settings, or go with a basic slider.

 ## Known issues
 When using the content element "Create slides with records" and adding a custom order of records in the TCA field, there's a bug in TYPO3 v.11, which makes the records render by UUID in the frontend, rather than the order set by the user in the backend.
-[See the bug here](https://forge.typo3.org/issues/93760).
+[See the bug described here](https://forge.typo3.org/issues/93760).

 ## Bugs and feature requests